• Skip to primary navigation

 Just because you have a job or a home base doesn’t mean you can’t live a life filled with amazing travel experiences.
 We have yet to publicly announce this, but we just bought a house in coastal San Diego and as someone who has been fighting against the traditional American dream for the past 10 years of my life, this was a HUGE life-changing decision for me.

-However, after traveling nearly 6 months per year for the past 5 years, I’ve grown to love my routine at home.
+The main reason we started this blog was to show people that you can still live a “normal” life and travel the world.
+After traveling nearly 6 months per year for the past 5 years, I’ve grown to love my routine at home.
 I’ve surprisingly found a massive amount of joy in remodeling and DIY plans for our little beach cottage — in between trips to places like Canada and the Philippines.

 Having a home base and a career you love doesn’t mean you have to give up travel.
 We’ve managed to travel to over 40 countries in the past 5 years — all while paying astronomical prices to live in a beach town we adore, Scott working a traditional full-time job, and both of us running this busy online business.
 My point is, it’s entirely possible to find a balance.
 You really can have the best of both worlds.